 - You know that you are aligned because you execute systematic alignment exercises from time to time.

 Scenario 1: The Power Struggle

 This scenario is very common and takes place every day all over the world in small as well as in large software companies.
 It can be executed on all levels in the company from the board of directors all the way through the ranks.
-The less strategic direction the company leadership is communicating the more uncertain is the purpose of each single activity.
+The less strategic direction the company leadership is communicating the more uncertain is the purpose of every single activity.

 A power struggle seldom lasts forever.
 The winners will get rid of the losers and a direction will be enforced.
 There is obviously no guarantee that this new direction is based on any rational analysis, or that the implementation follows a systematic approach.
-Actually there is no demand for a systematic approach to strategy definition and alignment in this scenario.
+Actually, there is no demand for a systematic approach to strategy definition and alignment in this scenario.
 The charismatic leader(s) knows what he wants and enforces his views on the organization.

 You could call this scenario “The Dictator Approach”.
 It may work well for some time, but it is not an effective and durable format.